Some of the key issues

 Helping female offenders

-- Implement the recommendations of the Corston Report into women offenders, particularly in relation to community alternatives to custody, the mental health needs of female offenders, women with caring responsibilities and the relationship between female offending and histories of violence and abuse.
+- Implement the recommendations of the Corston Report with regard to women offenders, particularly in relation to community alternatives to custody, the mental health needs of woman offenders, women with caring responsibilities and the relationship between women offending and histories of violence and abuse.

 - A consistent approach to the needs of female suspects in police custody.